-Historic Sites of Manitoba: Shoal Lake School No. 458 (Shoal Lake, RM of Shoal Lake)
+Historic Sites of Manitoba: Shoal Lake School No. 458 (Shoal Lake, RM of Yellowhead)

 The Lake View School District was organized formally in July 1885, named for the Shoal Lake in close proximity.
 With the coming of the Manitoba and Northwestern Railway, the town of Shoal Lake developed here.
 Classes were held in a railway freight shed until a schoolhouse could be built.
 With growing enrollment, elementary classes were later moved to the nearby Thompson’s Hall.